The Essential Review

 - But you won’t find it in normal carrier stores in the US

 The good news about paying full price is that it’s off-contract and completely unlocked.
-Be warned, this phone is only compatible with a AT&T or T-Mobile nanoSIM cards in the US, not CDMA networks like Verizon and Sprint.
+Be warned, though: this phone is only compatible with AT&T or T-Mobile nanoSIM cards in the US, not CDMA networks like Verizon and Sprint.

 - Slippery and can collect very fine scratches

 - Bump-free design, even with two cameras on back